owncloud-archive/documentation/admin_manual/sync_client/Advanced_Usage.rst

 If it is not, it means the file was recently added to the local repository.
 Note that on the local side, the modification time is a good attribute to detect changes because it does not depend on time shifts.

-For the remote (ie ownCloud server) repository, the client compares the ETag of each file with its previous value.
+For the remote (i.e., ownCloud server) repository, the client compares the ETag of each file with its previous value.
 Like the client, the previous value is obtained from a database query.
 If the ETag is the same, the file has not changed.